kclaudine/git-search/README.md

 [claudine kuradusenge](https://github.com/kclaudine/git-search.git)

+## Description

+This is a **GithubSearch** application that searches for user and displays their profile info using the ***Github API.***

+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

+GitHub API was used to retrieve this information.
+This API allows **5,000** requests per hour with an API key, but only 60 requests per hour _without_ one.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.